 The retina is an integral part of the eye.
 It receives the images we see and transmits them to the brain.
 Damage to the retina can result in severe loss of vision.
 Disorders related to the retina include macular degeneration, retinal detachment, flashes and floaters, diabetic or hypertensive retinopathy and torn retinas.
 Laser treatments or surgery may be required to treat these retinal disorders.
+With our premier retina care services, patients from as far as Danbury, CT to receive treatments from our team of ophthalmologists.

 Macular degeneration affects the macula which is the central part of the retina.
 It is unclear what causes macular degeneration, however, in this disease, the macular tissue deteriorates and/or abnormal blood vessels develop in the macula.
 Eventually, these changes lead to blurred or distorted vision.
 Although macular degeneration is incurable, the disease can be managed today more successfully than ever before with lasers, injections of medicine into the eye, surgery or low vision aids.